 - 8 ounces cream cheese at room temperature

-- 1 1/2 sticks (6 ounces) butter, at room temperature
+- 6 ounces butter, at room temperature

-- 1/2 teaspoon vanilla extract
+- ½ teaspoon vanilla extract

-- 1/4 teaspoon almond extract
+- ¼ teaspoon almond extract

-- 3/4 pounds powdered sugar, sifted
+- ¾ pounds powdered sugar, sifted

 - Preheat the oven to 325º.

-- In the bowl of an electric mixer fitted with the paddle attachment, cream the butter and sugar on high speed until light and fluffy, about 5 minutes.
+- In the bowl of your stand mixer with the paddle attachment, cream the butter and sugar on high until fluffy, about 5 minutes.

-- In a separate bowl, sift together the flour, baking powder, baking soda, and salt.
-In 3 parts, alternately add the dry ingredients and the buttermilk to the batter, beginning and ending with the dry.
-Mix until just combined.
-Fold in 3½ ounces of coconut.
+- Alternate adding the dry ingredients and the buttermilk to the batter, beginning and ending with the dry.

 - Bake for 25 to 35 minutes, until the tops are brown and a toothpick comes out clean.